kibidanngo/Sequence-complexity-PNAS/README.md

-This is the code to perform moophology simulations in R.Takaki and D.Thirumalai, PNAS.
+This code is to perform the simulations in R.Takaki and D.Thirumalai pubslshed in PNAS.